lbrisson/Military-Structure/README.md

 # MilitaryStructure

-This project practices usings inheritnce, interfaces, and polymorphidm, and abstract classes to relate objects to each other themed around military branches and members.
+This project practices usings inheritance, interfaces, and polymorphidm, and abstract classes to relate objects to each other themed around military branches and members.

 # What I Learned